justin-laird-dev/langgraphtest/README.md

 # LangGraph Demo with Claude Vision

-A demonstration of Claude 3's multimodal capabilities using LangGraph for workflow management.
+A comprehensive demonstration of Claude 3's multimodal capabilities integrated with LangGraph for structured conversation workflows.
+This project showcases how to build an interactive chat application with image analysis features using TypeScript and the latest Claude 3 model.

 ## Features
-- Interactive chat with Claude 3 Sonnet
+- Interactive chat powered by Claude 3 Sonnet (latest model: claude-3-sonnet-20240229)
-- Image analysis using Claude's vision capabilities
+- Advanced image analysis using Claude's multimodal capabilities
+- Structured conversation flow using LangGraph
-- Conversation memory and context management
+- Robust memory and context management
-- Support for multiple image formats (png, jpg, jpeg, gif)
+- Support for multiple image formats (JPEG, PNG)

-## Setup & Usage

-1. Install dependencies:
-   pip install -r requirements.txt

-2. Create .env file with your API key:
-   ANTHROPIC_API_KEY=your_key_here

-3. Run the application:
-   python src/main.py
+- Type-safe implementation in TypeScript
+- Detailed debugging and error handling

-## Commands
+## Architecture
-- Chat: Type any message
-- Images: --image path/to/image.png
-- Exit: Type 'quit'
+The project uses a graph-based architecture with distinct nodes for:
+- Image analysis
+- Response generation
+- State management
+- Memory handling

-## Example
+## Prerequisites
-Get a random cat image:
-curl -o cat.png https://cataas.com/cat

-Then analyze it:
-python src/main.py
---image cat.png
+- Node.js 18+
+- TypeScript 5.3+
+- An Anthropic API key

-## License
+## Setup & Installation

-MIT
+1. Clone the repository: